TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/01_lesson/lab.md

 #### Copyright Note
-The above is taken from the earsketch teaching resources.
+The above is taken from the EarSketch teaching resources.